Test-Science/test-science-document-library/readme.md

 #### Adding a new project to the Test Science Document Library

-Data for the site is stored in `test-science-document-library.xlsx`.
-Each row is a unique test science *project* (and a project can have multiple products: papers, slide decks, posters, etc.).
-Each row determine a project in the test science documents library.
+To update the website, add a new row to the spreadsheet, and then

-To update the website, add a new row to the spreadsheet.
+1. Run the `create-library.R`

-Running the `create-library.R` file creates the structure of the content directory and fills the data into each markdown file.
-Blogdown is needed to make the folder structure and slugs but you don't have to use blogdown otherwise to serve or build the website.
+1. Move the paper and slide to the newly generated folder

-Move the paper and slide to the newly generated folder
+1. Run `hugo`

 #### Testing the Website